Kiana-Jafari/CS50-Databases-with-SQL-Projects/README.md

 # CS50 SQL Projects Repository

 Welcome!
 This repository contains my solutions and explorations for **CS50’s Introduction to Databases with SQL**.
-Throughout the course, I’ve been tackling problem sets and projects designed to strengthen my understanding of **SQL**, **data modeling**, and **database design principles**.
+Throughout the course, I’ve been solving real-world problem sets and projects designed to strengthen my understanding of **SQL** and **database design principles**.

 ---